applicaster/zappifest/README.md

 The tool allow you to publish the plugin to Zapp.

-Run `zappifest publish --manifest <path-to-manifest-json-file> --access-token <zapp-access-token>`
+Run `zappifest publish --manifest <path-to-manifest-json-file> --access-token <zapp-access-token>` If you want to publish a manifest for a new plugin, with a new identifier, you need to use the `--new` option.
+This isn't needed when you are publishing a new version or updating an existing version of an existing plugin.

 #### Updating existing plugin
 Check the plugin id on [Zapp](https://zapp.applicaster.com/admin/plugins) (under the relevant plugin versions).